HelixCipher/Ikigai/README.md

 It is intended as a starting point, not a final state.

+This repository contains:

-This repository contains `Ikigai.sh`, a cross-distro Linux hardening script that installs and configures a conservative baseline of protections (UFW firewall, Fail2Ban, kernel hardening).
+* `Ikigai.sh` — a cross-distro Linux hardening script that installs and configures a conservative baseline of protections (UFW firewall, Fail2Ban, kernel hardening).
 The script is intended as a starting point for system hardening and **should be reviewed before use**.

+* `Ikigai_uninstall.sh` — reverses changes made by Ikigai.sh, removing installed packages, configuration files, and restoring firewall defaults.

-> ⚠️ **Important safety note:** This script modifies firewall rules, system configuration files under `/etc`, and enables system services.
-Test it locally or on a non-production host first and ensure you have an alternate access method (local console / VM console) in case networking changes lock you out.
+> ⚠️ **Important safety note:** This scripts modifies firewall rules, system configuration files under `/etc`, and enables or disable system services.
+Test them locally or on a non-production host first and ensure you have an alternate access method (local console / VM console) in case networking changes lock you out.

 ---

-## What the script does:
+## What the scripts does:

+### Installer — `Ikigai.sh`

 The script performs the following actions (idempotent where possible):